Chief Keef: Image

-Influence
+Legacy

-Many publications have referred to Chief Keef as a highly influential figure in contemporary hip-hop, for both his musical style and gangster image.
-His melodic style of rapping and his characteristically slurred delivery of lyrics has been called the catalyst for the success of Chicago drill and Mumble rap, and an influence on a large number of modern artists especially such as: 21 Savage, YoungBoy Never Broke Again, Lil Uzi Vert, Lil Pump, XXXTentacion, Ski Mask The Slump God, Trippie Redd, Juice Wrld, Polo G, and Tay-K among the others.
+Many publications have referred to Chief Keef as an influential figure in contemporary hip-hop, for both his musical style and gangster image.
+His melodic style of rapping and his characteristically slurred delivery of lyrics has been called the catalyst for the success of Chicago drill and mumble rap, and an influence on fellow rappers such as 21 Savage, YoungBoy Never Broke Again, Lil Uzi Vert, Playboi Carti, Lil Pump, XXXTentacion, Ski Mask the Slump God, Trippie Redd, Juice Wrld, Polo G, and Tay-K, among others, as well as pop artists Doja Cat and Billie Eilish.
 Additionally, Chief Keef's heavy use of adlibs, specifically the word "aye" as a large part of a song was a major influence on the Soundcloud rap subgenre and the artists that emerged from it.

-Controversies
+Rolling Stone has credited Cozart with "personif[ying] Chicago drill", while Stereogum referred to him as a "modern rap folk hero".

+In 2023, boxer Gervonta Davis walked out with Chief Keef to his song "Love Sosa' for his fight against Ryan Garcia.

+Chief Keef is credited with popularizing the phrases "glow up" and "smoking [opps]", although the lyrical origin of the latter can be traced back to fellow Chicago drill rapper RondoNumbaNine in his 2013 song "Hang Wit Me".
+Additionally, Chief Keef popularized the slang term "thot".

+Chief Keef is one of the most prominent Black Disciples members of his generation.